-Depending on where you undergo your delivery and general care, Medicare Part A or Part B may cover some of your costs.
+Medicare Part A or Part B may cover some of your costs depending on where you undergo your delivery and general care.

 The hospital and inpatient care costs related to pregnancy are usually covered by Medicare Part A. Doctor’s services related to the pregnancy generally are covered by Medicare Part B.

-Medicare typically also covers certain screening services for pregnant beneficiaries if ordered by a doctor, such as Hepatitis B virus infection screening at the first prenatal visit for pregnancy and at the time of delivery.
+Medicare typically also covers certain screening services for pregnant beneficiaries if a doctor orders, such as Hepatitis B virus infection screening at the first prenatal visit for pregnancy and at the time of delivery.

 If you have new or continued Hepatitis B risk factors, Human Immunodeficiency Virus (HIV) screening to three screenings during pregnancy, and Sexually transmitted infection (STI) screening and counseling once every twelve months or at certain times during a pregnancy.